What is the composition of a chromosome?

 All organisms have chromosomes that contain DNA.
 If all organisms contain DNA, what makes a tulip a tulip and not a dog?
 What makes a goldfish a goldfish and not a human?
 The DNA in various species differs in the number and arrangement of the four nucleotides-adenine, guanine, cytosine, and thymine.
 In fact, every organism has a unique sequence (order) of nucleotides making up the DNA.

-If you stretched out the DNA strand in a single cell, it would be about long.
+If you stretched out the DNA strand in a single cell, it would be about 6 feet long.
 Every cell in your body carries a complete set of DNA instructions.
 This is true even though most of the instructions don't affect the functions of that one cell.
 DNA is so compact that if you put all of the DNA molecules from all of your cells together, they would be about the size of an ice cube.
 However, uncoiled and stretched out end to end, the DNA strands would stretch to the sun and back many times!

 Figure 3.4 (a) When DNA replicates, it unzips.
 It separates at the point where the nucleotides meet. (b) These two strands of DNA (c) then pick up extra nucleotides (d) until each strand has a complete set of paired nucleotides.
 The result is two identical strands of DNA.

 Activity 3-3: Building and Using a DNA Model

 How do nucleotides fit together to make a DNA molecule?
 What does this double helix molecule look like?
 In this activity you make a model of DNA.
 Then you make a copy of your model to learn more about the structure and function of DNA and how it replicates.

 Step 1 Working in pairs, cut out pieces from the template for each of the following.